mjasinski007/terraform-aws-csr8k-mod/README.md

 }
 ```

-## Create a new VPC and Deploy CSR 1000v into it
+## Deploy CSR1000v Instance And New VPC

 - Please refer to `/Examples/Deploy_CSR_In_New_VPC` example.